Skyrocket Your Cross Browser Testing with Minimal Effort

 4. Test before you go live

 It is always recommended that extensive cross-browser testing is performed before making your website/web-app live in the Production environment.
 With the trend of “Shift-Left” Testing, it becomes imperative to test early and test often.
 You can perform cross browser testing of your locally hosted website or web-pages using an SSH(Secure Shell) tunnel connection hosted through LambdaTest cloud servers.
-This is essential to provide a quality user-experience since first experience makes a lot of difference.
+This is essential to provide a quality user-experience since the first experience makes a lot of difference.

 5. Take care about Accessibility

-In order to take care of the ‘Accessibility Factor’, you should answer the important question – ‘Can everyone use your website/web-app?’ i.e. Can a person with hearing impairment/color blindness/motor impairments/some other disability use your product?
+In order to take care of the ‘Accessibility Factor’, you should answer the important question – ‘Can everyone use your website/web-app?’ i.e. Can a person with hearing impairment/colour blindness/motor impairments/some other disability use your product?
 It is indispensable to have the product tested for cross browser accessibility testing.